Toggle Menu

 Book an Appointment

-ADHD (Attention Deficit Hyperactivity Disorder) is a psychiatric condition that can be diagnosed in children, adolescents and adults.
-Children and adolescents who struggle with ADHD will often have difficulty with 1) Attention 2) Hyperactivity and 3) Impulsivity.
-With that said, not all children and adolescents with ADHD struggle with all three of the above types of symptoms.
+ADHD (Attention Deficit Hyperactivity Disorder) is a psychiatric condition that can be diagnosed in children, adolescents, and adults.
+Approximately 3-5% of children and adolescents meet criteria for ADHD.
+Children and adolescents who struggle with ADHD will often have difficulty with attention, hyperactivity, and impulsivity.
+Not all children and adolescents with ADHD struggle with all three types of symptoms.

-• Children whose ADHD symptoms include hyperactivity and impulsivity, may be more-likely to be diagnosed.
-Simply put, a child or adolescent who has difficulty sitting still in the classroom, or who may distract others, may get additional attention (or concern) from their teacher, leading to an evaluation for childhood ADHD.
+Children whose ADHD symptoms include hyperactivity and impulsivity may be more likely to be diagnosed.
+A child or adolescent who has difficulty sitting still in the classroom or who may distract others may get additional attention (or concern) from their teacher, leading to an evaluation for childhood ADHD.

-Therefore, additional symptoms that may indicate that a child or adolescent may benefit from an ADHD evaluation by a Fellowship Trained and Board Certified Child & Adolescent Psychiatrist include:
+Additional symptoms that may indicate that a child or adolescent may benefit from an ADHD evaluation by a fellowship-trained and board-certified child & adolescent psychiatrist include

 • Increased Anxiety